Skip to main content

 Sign a Module

-An Ignition Module must be signed before it can be installed on a system that is not in developer mode.
+An Ignition module must be signed before it can be installed on a system that is not in developer mode.

 Modules can be signed using either a real code signing certificate obtained from a Certificate Authority or using a self-generated and self-signed certificate.
 What kind of certificate you use to sign your module depends on the level of assurance you want to offer your end users.
 If you're building a module for internal use within your company, using a self-signed certificate may not be an issue.
 If you're selling a module to other users of Ignition you should use a certificate obtained from a CA.